puretriple7/deadlock-maps/README.md

 ## 777 / maps

-a collection of pre-generated **Deadlock occlusion maps** built specifically for 777.as.
+a collection of pre-generated **deadlock occlusion maps** built specifically for 777.as.

 the maps are designed around fast lookups, accurate visibility checks, and keeping runtime overhead as low as possible.